yetisoftworks/MeshyDB.SDK/README.md

     FavoriteNumber = 64983
   };

-  var meshName = "testmesh";
   // Create Mesh Data for a specific Mesh and get the data returned with the committed id from the API data = await client.Meshes.CreateAsync(data);
 ```

-If we are not able to work in an asynchrnous system we can simply call `client.Meshes.Create({meshName}, data)`.
+If we are not able to work in an asynchrnous system we can simply call `client.Meshes.Create(data)`.
 This pattern applies to all methods.

 ### Update Mesh Data
 Updating Mesh Data is similar to creating a Mesh.
 The largest difference is we need to supply which location requires the data to be commited.